andre-sch/forum-server/README.md

 ## Requirements

-- The blog system manages users, posts and comments.
+- The forum system manages users, posts and comments.
 - A user contains: id, name, email, password and creation timestamp.
 - The user password must be stored encrypted.
 - The system must have user authentication.